darkboy/csphp/README.md

 Csphp
 =====

-Csphp  a  Contracted but not Simple PHP framework
+Csphp  a  Concise but not Simple PHP framework